HackYourFuture/JavaScript1/Week6/MAKEME.md

 <!-- - Write a script that [polls this API](https://sunrise-sunset.org/api) every 3 seconds and passes a new date every time where date is previous day ++. -->

 ### Step 3: SPA :sweat_drops:
-You are going to write a SPA that uses the [Github API](https://developer.github.com/guides/getting-started/).
+You are going to write a SPA (Single Page Application) that uses the [Github API](https://developer.github.com/guides/getting-started/).
 Make sure that your app uses a logical pattern just like [this codepen](http://codepen.io/Razpudding/pen/MmVpeW).

 Just like last week: